 Academic Career and Research Areas

-Prof. Briesen’s research involves the transfer and new development of process systems engineering concepts for food and beverage technology processes and biological processes.
-Insight is gained by combining mathematical and computer science techniques with the latest process expertise on the basis of models.
-This insight can be used to optimize processes and products and/or develop new ones.
+Prof. Briesen’s (*1971) research involves the transfer and new development of process systems engineering concepts for food and beverage technology and biological processes.
+Insight derived from models combining mathematical and computer science techniques with the latest process expertise serves to develop new and optimize existing products and processes.

-Prof. Briesen studied chemical engineering at the University of Karlsruhe and the University of Cincinnati in 1997.
-He did his doctorate at the Chair of Process Systems Engineering at RWTH Aachen (Prof. Marquardt).
-After receiving his doctorate in 2002, he qualified as a lecturer at RWTH Aachen in 2008.
-Between 2007 and 2008, Prof. Briesen headed up the Population Dynamics junior research group at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg.
+Prof. Briesen studied chemical engineering at the University of Karlsruhe and the University of Cincinnati from 1992 to 1997.
+He went on to earn his doctorate at the Chair of Process Systems Engineering at RWTH Aachen (Prof. Marquardt), receiving his doctoral degree in 2002 and his post-doctoral teaching qualification in 2008.
+Between 2007 and 2008, Prof. Briesen headed the Population Dynamics junior research group at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg.
 He has been a full professor at TUM since November 2008.

 - Wissenschaftspreis der Stadt Freising (2011)